Taha-0697/Taha-0697/README.md

 - 🔭 I’m currently working on Javascript Frameworks...
 - 🌱 I’m currently learning more about Languages to enhance my skills...
 - 💞️ I’m looking to collaborate on solutions that look good
-- 🔔 based in Dubai, UAE
+- 🔔 based in Muscat, Oman
 - 👀 I’m interested in Tech
 - 📫 How to reach me: taha.chaghtai.dev@gmail.com
 - 📌 Linkedin: https://www.linkedin.com/in/taha-chaghtai